 “Areas like housing, infrastructure, and agriculture will do relatively well, while other areas such as mining and resource-driven regions and adjacent service providers will find it tough.”

-Bank account comparisons on Mozo - rates updated daily
+Bank account comparisons on Mozo - page last updated October 21, 2020

 Everyday Global AccountHSBC